Frequently Asked QuestionsPage address: https://www.mnsu.edu/newstudent/advising/faq.html

 Students can also withdraw from ALL of their courses (which constitutes official withdrawal from the University).
 Official withdrawal should be initiated through the Campus Hub, located on the main floor of the Centennial Student Union.
 The official deadline for withdrawal from all classes typically occurs in the fourteenth week of the semester.
 Withdrawal from the University will impact a student's completion rate, campus housing, and financial aid.
 Students considering official withdrawal should meet with an advisor before officially withdrawing from all classes to discuss how withdrawing impacts academic progress, and financial aid.

 Note: While specific requirements for a degree may expire or change, students do not "lose" any college credits earned.
-They may have to take additional coursework, or fulfill different requirements to obtain a degree under a new bulletin.
+They may have to take additional coursework, or fulfill different requirements to obtain a degree under a new catalog.

 Students need to average 15-16 credits per semester to graduate in four years.
 Most often full-time students should stick to the average course load.
 However, first year students may take fewer than 16 credits, particularly during first semester - as a means of easing into college life.